IndexCoop/IIPS/IIPS/iip-add-treasury-committee.md

 ### Meaningful Contributions

 Only the contributions that meaningfully add to the Index Coop will be considered for rewards.
-What is deemed a “meaningful contribution” is up to the discretion of the Treasury Committee, keeping in mind that the Treasury Committee is openly committed to values of Fairness, Sensibility, and Flexibility.
+What is deemed a “meaningful contribution” is up to the discretion of the Treasury Committee, keeping in mind that the Treasury Committee is openly committed to values of **Fairness**, **Sensibility**, and **Flexibility**.

 If you’re wondering if your contribution is meaningful, ask these questions: